StripeStore/silverstripe-installer/README.md

         git update-index --assume-unchanged .htaccess assets/.htaccess assets/Uploads/SilverStripeLogo.png assets/web.config install.php mysite/_config.php

-Note:
+#### Note:

 Changes made by the installation process to the installation files should be ignored and not pushed to the remote repository.

-This is why we mark some files with the --assume-unchanged flag.
+This is why we mark some files with the `--assume-unchanged` flag.

-However, if you intend to update the installer remote repository you should either not execute step 3 or remove the --assume-unchanged flag from the files.
+However, if you intend to update the installer remote repository you should either not execute step 3 or remove the `--assume-unchanged` flag from the files.
 The folowing commands should be helpfull:

-List files marked as --assume-unchanged:
+List files marked as `--assume-unchanged`:

     git ls-files -v | grep "^h"

-Removes the --assume-unchanged flag from all files
+Removes the `--assume-unchanged` flag from all files

     git ls-files -v | grep "^h" | cut -c 3- | while read -r line ; do git update-index --no-assume-unchanged $line
     done

-If you actually need perform changes on the installer itself, make sure you either not mark the files as assume-unchanged or remove the assume-unchanged flag.
-The following command

 ### Workflow